 Now it’s time for Zendo to enter the stage.

-Similarly to how SPP was created, Zendo has been founded based on an internal solution and later on shared with a wider public.
+Similarly to how SPP was created, Zendo has been founded based on an internal solution and later on, tweaked and shared with a wider public.

-This software works great as a client portal with a functional, distraction-free chat that combines messaging, payments, estimations, private team notes, and request statuses, all in one place.
+This software is a client portal with a functional, distraction-free chat that combines messaging, payments, quotes and invoices, private team notes, with order statuses, and more, all in one place.

-But it’s also great for productizing your services in the easiest way possible while maintaining a modern look.
+But it’s also great for productizing your services and selling them in the easiest way possible while maintaining a modern look.

 Let’s see how Zendo deals with productization!

-To create a productized service in Zendo, you’ll need about five to ten minutes of your time.
+To create any service in Zendo, you’ll need about five to ten minutes of your time.

 Now, just as in SPP or ManyRequests, there are two main stages of creating your productized service in Zendo: